sensu/sensu-docs/content/sensu-go/5.0/reference/checks.md

 ### Minimum Check Configuration

-While checks have many attributes, below is the minimum required configuration for Sensu to accept a check.
+Below is the minimum required configuration for Sensu to accept a check.

 _NOTE: The attribute `publish` is not required, however without it the check will not be sent to entities subscribed to the subscription(s) defined in the check._